 How do I make an appointment?

 After your GP or hospital appointment, we will have received your referral and will contact you to make an appointment at our Headley Road clinic or our clinic at Brookside surgery.

 Once we have received your referral, we will assess it to see if we consider if it is a routine or urgent problem.
 If we consider you need to be seen soon, we will contact you to arrange an appointment regardless of which practice you have been referred from.

 What conditions are covered?

-To see the range of conditions we cover, go to our Treatments and Healthcheck pages on our website.
+To see the full range of conditions we cover, go to our Treatments and Healthcheck pages on our website.

-Our NHS treatments are for MSK problems only, we do not treat Neurological conditions, Women’s Health (except for Ante and post-natal MSK problems) or carry out domiciliary visits on the NHS.
+Our NHS treatments are for Musculoskeletal (MSK) problems only, we are unable to treat Neurological conditions, Women’s Health (except for Ante and post-natal MSK problems), provide Acupuncture or carry out domiciliary visits on the NHS.

 For children under 14 we can only accept a referral if we feel it is appropriate after a review.

 Where will I have my treatment?

 We carry out most of our treatments at our Woodley Practice at Headley Road, but also hold clinics at Brookside Practice.

 At our Headley Road Clinic we can offer a wider choice of treatment times and days – at the GP surgery we have more limited availability.